aheze/Popovers/README.md

 - Display multiple popovers at the same time with smooth transitions.
 - Supports SwiftUI, UIKit, and multitasking windows on iPadOS.
 - Highly customizable API that's super simple — just add `.popover`.
+- Drop-in replacement for iOS 14's `Menu` that works on iOS 13.
 - SwiftUI-based core for a lightweight structure.
 0 dependencies.
 - It's 2022 — about time that popovers got interesting!